farjasju/MusicGenrePrediction/README.md

 The processing of the songs is made using the [libROSA](https://librosa.github.io/librosa/) open source library, that allows to extract spectral and rhythm features from audio files.
 This extraction step will be necessary if we want to add other songs to the dataset.

+We also used the `sklearn.preprocessing` method StandardScaler to standardize features, by removing their mean and scaling them to unit variance.

 ## Choosing the model

 ### The mathematical theory behind the models used